tytydraco/yessleep/out/Recollections_of_a_reluctant_monster_hunter_part_1.md

 "Oh, yes!"
 The Boogeyman's grin returned once more

-"Not only has your laughable attempt at compassion been for absolutely nothing...
+"Not only has your laughable attempt at mercy been for absolutely nothing...
 But as a...
 Result of your actions, you've brought upon this...
 Poor man...
 Needless suffering."

 "What do you-"